lucalabs-de/end/README.md

 #### Eww Configuration
 You need to provide an eww window that End will use to show notifications.
 For this to work, the window is required to contain the widget `(literal :content end-notifications)`, where `end-notifications` is an eww variable that needs to be defined using `(defvar end-notifications "")`.
-The name of the variable is configurable.

 #### Commands
 The following commands are supported.